-Sweet spreads are foods with many textures, flavors and colors.
+Julie Garden-Robinson, Ph.D., L.R.D.
+Food and Nutrition Specialist North Dakota State University Extension Service weet spreads are foods with many textures, flavors and colors.
 They are thickened or jellied to varying degrees.
 The traditional jellies and jams are preserved primarily by sugar.